 The most coveted maneuver in surfing also requires techniques such as pumping, speeding up, drawing the optimal line in the pocket and lowering your body.

-Being blown out of the tube is an experience especially designed for a restricted group of surfers.
+Being blown out of the tube is an experience specially designed for a restricted group of surfers.
 Cory Lopez is one of the luckiest surfers on Earth, as he scored the longest tube ride ever recorded.
 Thirty seconds.
 Exactly, 30 seconds of pure tube riding pleasure.

 The 50 best tube riders of all time: